 To keep online investigations secure and completely anonymous, researchers need managed attribution.
 It’s the way to truly conceal your identity, location, IP address, environment, network, and anything else that might identify you or expose your mission.
 Without it, you can’t freely traverse the web.

-Join us on April 15 for an introductory, education webinar on managed attribution.
-Featuring Matt Ashburn, Head of Strategic Initiatives and a former CIA Cyber Security Officer and National Security CISO at the White House, the webinar will cover everything you wanted to know about managed attribution, but didn’t know who to ask:
+Available on-demand, watch this educational webinar on managed attribution.
+Featuring Matt Ashburn, Head of Strategic Initiatives and a former CIA Cyber Security Officer and National Security CISO at the White House, the webinar covers everything you wanted to know about managed attribution, but didn’t know who to ask: